mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

 Starting an escrow involves minting a *control token*, thus running a validation implemented on its minting policy.
-We use this fact to ensure some good starting properties on the script utxo we are creating.
+We use this fact to ensure some good starting properties on the script-utxo we are creating.
-For that, we have to distinct if we are minting or burning by checking information inside the script context: if the amount of minted tokens is -1 we are burning, if it's 1 we are minting.
+For that, we have to distinguish if we are minting or burning by checking information inside the script context: if the amount of minted tokens is -1 we are burning, if it's 1 we are minting.
 If the transaction mints a different amount of tokens, the minting policy fails and so the start operation.